tribixbite/awesome/README.md

 *   [solana-labs/solana-ping-api](https://github.com/solana-labs/solana-ping-api) - solana ping api server
 *   [FerretDB/FerretDB](https://github.com/FerretDB/FerretDB) - A truly Open Source MongoDB alternative
 *   [zincsearch/zincsearch](https://github.com/zincsearch/zincsearch) - ZincSearch .
 A lightweight alternative to elasticsearch that requires minimal resources, written in Go.

-## C

-*   [wireshark/wireshark](https://github.com/wireshark/wireshark) - Read-only mirror of Wireshark's Git repository at https://gitlab.com/wireshark/wireshark. ⚠️ GitHub won't let us disable pull requests. ⚠️ THEY WILL BE IGNORED HERE ⚠️ Upload them at GitLab instead.
-*   [tevador/hashx](https://github.com/tevador/hashx) - A family of pseudorandomly generated hash functions for proof-of-work and client puzzles
-*   [FreeRDP/FreeRDP](https://github.com/FreeRDP/FreeRDP) - FreeRDP is a free remote desktop protocol library and clients
-*   [shauninman/MinUI](https://github.com/shauninman/MinUI) - MinUI is a focused, custom launcher and libretro frontend for a variety of retro handhelds.
-*   [Next-Flip/Momentum-Firmware](https://github.com/Next-Flip/Momentum-Firmware) - 🐬 Feature-rich, stable and customizable Flipper Firmware
-*   [rebol/rebol](https://github.com/rebol/rebol) - Source code for the Rebol interpreter
-*   [Waterdish/Shipwright-Android](https://github.com/Waterdish/Shipwright-Android) - Ship of Harkinian Android Port
-*   [noproto/flipper\_kdf](https://github.com/noproto/flipper_kdf) - Collection of KDF plugins for the Flipper Zero
-*   [Jason-MIsun/BlackBox](https://github.com/Jason-MIsun/BlackBox) - BlackBox is a virtual engine, it can clone and run virtual application on Android,  users don't have to install APK file to run the application on devices.
-BlackBox control all virtual applications, so you can do anything you want by using BlackBox.
-*   [Rukongai/CatDjinni](https://github.com/Rukongai/CatDjinni) - Cat Genie AI exploit research
-*   [hassananayi/nfc-srix-programmer](https://github.com/hassananayi/nfc-srix-programmer) - An CLI NFC application for reading, writing, analyzing, NFC ST SRI512 and SRIX4K tags.
-*   [ToyKeeper/anduril](https://github.com/ToyKeeper/anduril) - Anduril 2 Flashlight Firmware and FSM UI Toolkit
-*   [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy) - Display and control your Android device
-*   [starryalley/Anduril2](https://github.com/starryalley/Anduril2) - my Anduril2 fork that provides much more features
-*   [libvips/libvips](https://github.com/libvips/libvips) - A fast image processing library with low memory needs.
-*   [libusb/hidapi](https://github.com/libusb/hidapi) - A Simple cross-platform library for communicating with HID devices
-*   [security-geeks/oclHashcat](https://github.com/security-geeks/oclHashcat) - World's fastest and most advanced GPGPU-based password recovery utility
-*   [hashcat/hashcat](https://github.com/hashcat/hashcat) - World's fastest and most advanced password recovery utility
-*   [lvaccaro/truecrack](https://github.com/lvaccaro/truecrack) - TrueCrack is a brute-force password cracker for TrueCrypt (Copyrigth) volumes.
-It works on Linux and it is optimized for Nvidia Cuda technology.
-*   [sabrogden/Ditto](https://github.com/sabrogden/Ditto) - Ditto is an extension to the Windows Clipboard.
-You copy something to the Clipboard and Ditto takes what you copied and stores it in a database to retrieve at a later time.
-*   [Flipper-XFW/Xtreme-Firmware](https://github.com/Flipper-XFW/Xtreme-Firmware) - The Dom amongst the Flipper Zero Firmware.
-Give your Flipper the power and freedom it is really craving.
-Let it show you its true form.
-Dont delay, switch to the one and only true Master today!
-*   [DarkFlippers/unleashed-firmware](https://github.com/DarkFlippers/unleashed-firmware) - Flipper Zero Unleashed Firmware
-*   [mcf-rocks/solanity](https://github.com/mcf-rocks/solanity) - Solanity - Solana GPU Address Grinder
-*   [avaneev/prvhash](https://github.com/avaneev/prvhash) - PRVHASH - Pseudo-Random-Value Hash.
-Hash functions, PRNG with unlimited period, randomness extractor, and a glimpse into abyss. (inline C/C++) (Codename Gradilac/Градилак)
-*   [RoganDawes/LOGITacker](https://github.com/RoganDawes/LOGITacker) - Enumerate and test Logitech wireless input devices for vulnerabilities with a nRF52840 radio dongle.
-*   [FABtotum/FABlin](https://github.com/FABtotum/FABlin) - The FABtotum Personal Fabricator Firmware, a Marlin derivate made to support hybrid manufacturing and digital acquisition

 ## Rust